- Launched in 2009

 The journal adheres to a blind review process in which the reviewer's name is routinely withheld from the author unless the reviewer requests a preference for their identity to be revealed.
-Manuscripts are reviewed by at least two referees - a first editorial decision is generally reached within 3 weeks of submission.
-Online publication of articles occurs within 7 weeks from acceptance.
-Further information for contributors is provided on the back pages of each issue and online.
+Manuscripts are reviewed by at least two referees; a first editorial decision is generally reached within 3 weeks of submission and Online First publication is usually within 3 weeks of Acceptance.

 |Carlos L Arteaga||Vanderbilt University, Nashville, TN, USA|